 Workplace leaders are feeling the brunt

 From leadership to HR, decision-makers across organizations recognize the need to prioritize employee mental health.
-What’s been getting their attention?
-Plenty, these days, from rampant resignation to quiet quitting to lackluster performance — all direct manifestations of the mental health crisis as it plays out at work.
+What’s been getting their attention these days?
+Plenty, from rampant resignation to quiet quitting to lackluster performance — all direct manifestations of the mental health crisis as it plays out at work.

 According to a Corporate Wellness Magazine survey of more than 1,000 full-time employees and 250 employee benefits leaders across the U.S., organizations know the greater need for workforce mental health resources and support and consider it a priority.